Skip to content

 When to choose MySQL

-Choose MySQL when your primary concern is accessibility and security.
+Choose MySQL when your primary concern is security and accessibility.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built